YoannDev90/awesome-free-ai-api/README.md

 - 26 October 2025 : Add NagaAI to the list
 - 27 October 2025 : Add OhMyGPT to the list
 - 09 November 2025 : Add LLM-Gateway to the list
-- 10 November 2025 : Add LLM7 to the list
+- 10 November 2025 : Add LLM7 + Anannas AI to the list